 This parameter can be used to select non-integer gear ratios for Parameter 9.
 If Parameter 20 is set to 2 or more, Parameter 9 is divided by Parameter 20 before it is used.
-As an example, if Parameter 9=2000 and Parameter 20=3, the number of steps per unit will be 1000/3 = 666.667.
-This allows for fractional gear ratios.
 If this parameter is set to 0 or 1, no change is made to the Parameter 9 value.